-Now most are settled across Eastern Europe, and those who move are simply migrating.
+Now, most are settled across Eastern Europe, and those that move are simply migrating.
 Here in Brighton we have a lot of young Spanish people studying.
 Roma coming from Slovakia are just the same.
-They want the same things you and I want: They want their kid to be happy, a nice job in a good area, good friends and neighbors.
+They want the same things you and I want: they want their kid to be happy, a nice job in a good area, good friends and neighbours.
 Almost all Roma are EU citizens.
-By moving across borders, they're performing their belonging to the European dream.
+By moving across borders they're performing their belonging to the European dream.

 "When Nicolas Sarkozy's government started evicting Roma, there was a real sense of rage.
 French citizens were appalled.
-Press at the time drew comparisons to World War II—are we really going to stand by and let this happen again?"
+Press at the time drew comparisons to World War Two – are we really going to stand by and let this happen again?"

-Does this hostility toward Roma expose the limits of this "European dream"?
+Does this hostility towards Roma expose the limits of this "European dream"?

 If you're not able to move and work and access education freely, you are a second-class citizen.
-In 2010, Roma were getting deported from France in big numbers—thousands and thousands getting sent back to Romania and Bulgaria.
-This was targeting an ethnic group for special treatment—highly, highly illegal because of what happened in the Holocaust [an estimated 500,000 Roma were murdered by the Nazis]—when Nicolas Sarkozy's government started evicting Roma in large numbers, many lacked the agency to do anything about it.
+In 2010, Roma were getting deported from France in big numbers – thousands and thousands getting sent back to Romania and Bulgaria.
+This was targeting an ethnic group for special treatment – highly, highly illegal because of what happened in the Holocaust [an estimated 500,000 Roma were murdered by the Nazis] – when Nicolas Sarkozy's government started evicting Roma in large numbers, but many lacked the agency to do anything about it.
 There was a real sense of rage.
 The evictions were resisted by French citizens, who were appalled that this could happen in this day and age.
-Press at the time drew comparisons to World War II—are we really going to stand by and let this happen again?
+Press at the time drew comparisons to World War Two – are we really going to stand by and let this happen again?

-Was the opposition to those French evictions a moment like the Stonewall riots, when the LGBTQ community fought back against persecution?
+Was the opposition to those French evictions a moment like the Stonewall riots, when the LGBT community fought back against persecution?
 Did it inspire resistance to Romaphobia?

 It's more about advocacy.
-Within the Roma movement, there's a real drive to challenge misrepresentations and orthodoxies, and emphasize the voice of Roma themselves.
+Within the Roma movement there's a real drive to challenge misrepresentations and orthodoxies, and emphasise the voice of Roma themselves.
 This is very important in terms of long-term emancipation.
 Roma Pride [which started in 2011] is a part of that.
-At Bucharest Pride, I met university students in T-shirts saying, "I'm Roma, and I'm studying to become a doctor or a sociologist."
-It clearly styles itself on gay pride, but it's much more about reclaiming public space, showing you exist, you're visible, you belong.
+At Bucharest Pride I met university students in T-shirts saying, "I'm Roma and I'm studying to become a doctor or a sociologist."
+It clearly styles itself on Gay Pride, but it's much more about reclaiming public space, showing you exist, you're visible, you belong.

-Your book talks a lot about space, arguing that neoliberal political agendas see Roma as a surplus population to be evicted from valuable land, driving them into impoverished, ghettoized communities.
+Your book talks a lot about space, arguing that neoliberal political agendas see Roma as a surplus population to be evicted from valuable land, driving them into impoverished, ghettoised communities.

-Originally Roma pursued professions, which meant they weren't reliant on the state, like horse trading, scrap trading, or training animals.
-Under communism, the Roma were forced to become sedentary: They were seen as a project proving communism was better than capitalism.
+Originally Roma pursued professions which meant they weren't reliant on the state, like horse trading, scrap trading or training animals.
+Under communism, the Roma were forced to become sedentary: they were seen as a project proving communism was better than capitalism.
 Their position has deteriorated a lot since 1989 [and the fall of communism in Eastern Europe].
-They're at the bottom of the heap in terms of literacy, teenage pregnancy, prison population, infant mortality… their life expectancy can be 20 years lower than their neighbors in the same town.
+They're at the bottom of the heap in terms of literacy, teenage pregnancy, prison population, infant mortality… their life expectancy can be 20 years lower than their neighbours in the same town.
 There's mass unemployment, sometimes at virtually 100 percent.

 What were the Roma communities you visited like?

 Lunik IX, in Slovakia, is an abject, horrible place.
-There are 5,000 people sharing outdoor, communal taps, switched on for a couple of hours a day.
-It's 14 degrees now, and there's no heating, so the walls are blackened as people build fires in their apartments and suffer respiratory illnesses.
+There's 5,000 people sharing outdoor, communal taps, switched on for a couple of hours a day.
+It's –10°C now and there's no heating, so the walls are blackened as people build fires in their apartments and suffer respiratory illnesses.
 This is in Košice, the 2013 European City of Culture.
 These are EU citizens.
-If the state's not helping you tend to see people coalescing together, but in Lunik IX that wasn't there; there are no community organizations.
+If the state's not helping you tend to see people coalescing together, but in Lunik IX that wasn't there; there's no community organisations.
 It's the most desolate place I've ever been.
-Neighboring communities build walls around it.
+Neighbouring communities build walls around it.